 A course in mathematical thought and effective thinking.
 An introduction to what mathematics is and what it means to do mathematics.
 An exploration of some of the great ideas of mathematics including numbers from the integers to the reals, from the finite to infinity and beyond, and contortions of space.
-This course is not
+This course is not accepted toward a Mathematics major, concentration, or minor.
+Prerequisite: Applied or Pure Mathematics 20, Mathematics 20-1, or Mathematics 20-2.

-MAT 103 3 (3-0-0) Mathematical Methods for the Life Sciences
+Mathematical Methods for the Life Sciences